 Applying for a Permit

-Applications for Excavation Within Right-Of-Way Permit can be obtained from Public Works at the above address or a PDF version may be downloaded from this website.
-Applicants must provide proof of liability insurance and a performance surety bond in the total amount of no less than $2,500.00, depending on the total estimated cost of the work.
-Construction drawings may be required as determined by Miami Township.
+Applications for the Excavation Within Right-Of-Way Permit can be obtained from Public Works at 10891 Wood Road, or a fillable PDF version may be downloaded from this website.
+Applicants must provide proof of liability insurance and a performance surety bond in the amount of no less than $2,500.00, depending on the total estimated cost of the work.
+Construction drawings (primarily for public utility work) may be required as determined by Miami Township.